 In fact, the Wii U's entire US sales in January 2013, less than two months after it launched, just barely exceed last week's Japan sales of the now one year old Switch.
 Consider the population difference and we almost feel sorry for the Wii U. Almost.

 In fact, it appears that the Switch is going in the footsteps of its pre-predecessor, the beloved Wii, with analysts quoting similar, if not superior, market performance by the Switch.
-However, not even the Wii bore the title of the fastest selling console in the first year following its US launch.
+However, not even the Wii bore the title of the in the first year following its US launch.

 Naturally, the Wii remains Nintendo's best selling console, having been a reliable cash cow with upwards of 67 million units sold.
 While those numbers won't be easy to beat, the initial signs are good for the Switch.

 The Switch has already been touted by Nintendo as its fastest selling console so far, despite the initial proverbial jury being out for a while following the launch.
 However, the console has since proven to be a huge success for Nintendo and practically gave the company a life line after the Wii U fiasco.